convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/miscellaneous-components/tooltips.md

 ObjIcon: /images/beans/mobile/components/dynamic/images/tooltips_color_32x32.png
 topnav: topnavobj
 ---
-ionic-tooltips
+ionic-tooltips<br/>

 ##### Defines a Tooltip component.
 This component displays a tooltip that can be positioned around any item giving the position properties.
-You can set as many tooltips in a page.
+You can set as many tooltips in a page.<br/>
- To use it, you have to place the tooltip as a parent of the item.
+ To use it, you have to place the tooltip as a parent of the item. <br/>
  For more information: <a href='https://www.npmjs.com/package/ionic-tooltips' target='_blank'>ionic-tooltips</a>.

 Name | Description